Key Takeaways

 -

-Innovation culture: Lean and Agile principles fuel experimentation, learning, and collaboration.
+Innovation culture: Lean and Agile principles are rooted in experimentation, learning, and collaboration.

 How to Implement Lean Portfolio Management